A Brief Look At Every Ferrari “P” Car, From 250 to 499

 The only 712 P ever made rips up the hill at the Goodwood Festival of Speed.
 The 712 P has made many historic racing appearances over the years.

-The 712 P stands alone for having easily the largest motor Ferrari ever built, a massive 7 liter V12 good for more than 700 horsepower and 740 (!) pound-feet of torque.
+The 712 P stands alone for having easily the largest motor Ferrari ever built, a massive 7-liter V12 good for more than 700 horsepower and 740 (!) pound-feet of torque.
 But the 712 P wasn’t just the 612 P with a larger engine.
-In fact, the 712 P was based on the 512 M Group 5 prototype, with quite a few changes.
-It’s Can-Am debut was solid, finishing fourth at Watkins Glen entered by the Works team in the hands of none other than Mario Andretti.
-But it’s handling wasn’t nearly as developed as it should have been, and later Andretti said it was one of the worst cars he ever drove.
-It was entered in several more Can-Am races by N.A.R.T between 1971-74 with no significant results, and the 712 P never got the improvements many of it’s drivers thought it needed.
+In fact, the 712 P was based on the chassis of a Group 5 512 M, with quite a few changes.
+The engine was also from the 512, but with several upgrades, making around 680 horsepower.
+The 712 P was supposedly a test bed for an all-new Can-Am car, but that car was never built.
+Its Can-Am debut was solid, finishing fourth at Watkins Glen, entered by the Works team in the hands of none other than Mario Andretti.
+However, its handling wasn’t good, and Andretti later said it was one of the worst cars he had ever driven.
+It was entered in several more Can-Am races by N.A.R.T. between 1971 and 74 with no significant results, and the 712 P never got the improvements many of its drivers thought it needed.
+The 712 P has always been obscure, and even its name is debated, with some calling it the 712 P and others the 712 M due to its 512 M chassis.

 1971-73 312 PB

 The 312 PB’s radical wedge-like profile was very different from any of the Ferrari’s that came before.
-It’s 13 World Sportscar Championship wins make it easily the most dominant of the P cars.
+It’s 13 World Sportscar Championship wins make it the most accomplished of the P cars.

 After only two years of the rule-exploiting 917 and 512 battling it out in the World Sportscar races, the FIA decided to only allow 3-liter prototypes for the 1972 season.
 Meanwhile, Ferrari had experimented with a new 3-liter prototype, now powered by the 1971 F1 flat-12 engine.
-This new car was entered in the 1971 season to prepare for 1972.
 It was known as the 312 P, but the press called it the PB to differentiate it from the 1969 car.
-1971 had some highs, but the 312 also suffered from many reliability issues.
+1971 was a development year that had some highs, but the 312 also suffered from many reliability issues.
 Like the 312 P, the 312 PB was basically an F1 car with closed wheels.
 It was incredibly quick with more than 460 horsepower in a car weighing only 1,400 pounds.
 By the time 1972 came around, Ferrari was ready to start winning races.
-But Ferrari (or anyone else) probably wouldn’t have guessed just how many they would win, as the 312 PB won every single race it entered in 1972.
-From Daytona, to the Targa Florio, to Watkins Glen to the Nürburgring.
-But Ferrari didn’t enter Le Mans, as they felt that the 312 PB wasn’t built for 24 hour races.
-Matra, Ferrari’s main rival had significantly upgraded their M670’s for 1973, and they beat the Ferrari’s in most of that year’s races.
-The 312 PB’s were entered in Le Mans for 1973, despite what Ferrari said the year before, where one finished second and the other two retired.
+But Ferrari (or anyone else) probably wouldn’t have guessed just how many they would win, as the 312 PB won every single race it entered in 1972, from Daytona to the Targa Florio to Watkins Glen to the Nürburgring.
+But Ferrari didn’t enter Le Mans, as they felt that the 312 PB wasn’t built for 24-hour races.
+Matra, Ferrari’s main rival, had significantly upgraded its M670s for 1973, and they beat the Ferraris in most of that year’s races.
+The 312 PBs were entered in Le Mans for 1973, despite what Ferrari said the year before, where one finished second and the other two retired.

-The wild 312 PB Evoluzione never saw competition thanks to Ferrari deciding to focus only on F1.
+The wild 312 PB Evoluzione never raced, thanks to Ferrari’s decision to focus solely on F1.

 Specs: 3.0 liter Flat 12, 460 horsepower, 199 MPH top speed, 1,433 pounds wet weight